Arthur G. Cohen: Partnership with Paul Manafort and Brad Zackson

 In June 2008 through CMZ Ventures LLC also spelled ZMC, Cohen and his wife through their control of Vulcan Properties entered into partnership with both Paul Manafort through Manafort's XXX LLC founded on June 8, 2008, and Brad Zackson through Zackson's Barbara Ann Holdings LLC.
-ZMC with only $500 million was intended to form both a United States real estate fund and an international real estate fund that would be able to leverage $15 billion while ZMC contributed 10% of the equity and a third party would have 90% of the equity and control of ZMC.
-Its investments in the global real estate fund would have a three to five year outlook.
 A major investment of CMZ was expected to be the Drake Hotel in New York City.
 On June 30, 2008, Manafort along with Oleg Deripaska and Rick Gates through their Cayman Islands registered Pericles Emerging Market Partners planned to invest $56 million in CMZ.
 Gates had spoken to two of Deripaska's associates after which Gates told Manafort "to lock the other financing elements and then come back to him for the final piece of investment."
 In late 2008, CMZ's interest in the Drake Hotel ended because of lack of enough financial backing although Dmitro Firtash had arranged over $100 million in financing.
 Later, in December 2011, Yulia Tymoshenko alleged that CMZ was a front for the interests of Dmitro Firtash, his Group DF, and Semion Mogilevich, who has links to Russian, Ukrainian, and Hungarian mafia, which intended to place money in pro Russia, pro Kremlin, and pro Putin interests through money laundering in New York real estate investments.
 In a 30 July 2014 interview with the FBI, Manafort explained that Pericles Investments LLC and CMZ were intended for investment purposes associated with Deripaska and Firtash.